DEIS-Tools/DistributedExercisesAAU/README.md

               return True
          ```
     Is it realistic for a real network?
 3. Send a `RoutableMessage` after the routing tables are ready.
 Consider the termination problem.
-Can a node quit right after receiving the `RoutingMessage` for itself?
+Can a node quit right after receiving the `RoutableMessage` for itself?
 What happens to the rest of the nodes?
 4. What happens, if a link has a negative cost?
 How many messages are sent before the `routing_tables` converge?

 # Exercise 3